dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ### Feature Request

-If you would like to request a new feature for Dialtone, please submit a [feature request](https://dialpad.atlassian.net/secure/CreateIssue.jspa?issuetype=10901&pid=12428)
+To request a new Dialtone feature or enhancement, submit a [feature request](https://dialpad.atlassian.net/secure/CreateIssue.jspa?issuetype=10901&pid=12428) to our Jira.

 ### Bug Report

 If you would like to report a bug, please post it in [#dialtone](https://dialpad.slack.com/messages/dialtone/).
 We will assist you in determining whether it is a Dialtone bug.
 Please give us a working example of the bug on a private beta or deploy preview link.
 A branch we can checkout is also helpful.
-If we have determined that this is a bug in Dialtone, then you may create a [bug report](https://dialpad.atlassian.net/secure/CreateIssue.jspa?issuetype=10878&pid=12428) for the bug.
+If we have determined that this is a bug in Dialtone, then you may create a [bug report](https://dialpad.atlassian.net/secure/CreateIssue.jspa?issuetype=10878&pid=12428) on Jira for the bug.
 We will get to fixing the bug in the future, or you can fix the bug yourself by [Making a Pull Request](#making-a-pull-request)

 ### Making a Pull Request